-Liberty Tax Service tax refund advance review
+Liberty Tax refund advance review

 Liberty Tax's process isn't transparent, either.
 Information like concrete eligibility requirements and how you'll receive your funds isn't available on its website.
 And you'll have to visit a store to file your taxes and apply — it doesn't offer an online application.

-How Liberty Tax’s tax refund advance works
+How Liberty Tax’s tax Holiday Advance Loan works

 How do I apply?